barteljan/VISPER/README.md

 }
 ````

-If you run your project now, your app will initially show the blue UIViewController provided by our BlueFeature.
+If you start your project now, your app will initially show the blue UIViewController provided by our BlueFeature.